outpostyoga/offset-fire/STYLE.md

 1. Use lowerCamelCase for all variables and constants phrases.
 Separate logical expressions with periods.
 2. Use #~objectKey.diminutive for all object key holding variables and constants.
-3. Use fn, global and module namespaces to scope all variables and easily prevent memory-leak issues from creeping in.
+3. Use fn, global and module namespaces to scope all variables and constants and easily prevent memory-leak issues from creeping in.
+4. Use NAMESPACE.lib.ClassName as a prefix to scope all variables and constants in the global and module namespaces.